 One of the most notable species we analyzed was S. racemosa, which we found to accumulate high concentrations of oroxylin A, and its 7-glucuronide, oroxyloside, in its leaves (Fig 5).
 These concentrations exceeded that which we detected in any organ of all other species included in our organ-specific profiling.
-Oroxylin A is a 4’-deoxyflavone which has been demonstrated to exhibit memory enhancement and neuroprotective effects in rat models (S. Jeon, Bak et al., 2012; S. Jeon, Rhee et al., 2010).
+Oroxylin A is a 4´-deoxyflavone which has been demonstrated to exhibit memory enhancement and neuroprotective effects in rat models (S. Jeon, Bak et al., 2012; S. Jeon, Rhee et al., 2010).
 The most likely route for oroxylin A biosynthesis is methylation of baicalein at its 6-OH group (Elkin et al., 2018).
 Although previous works have identified a variety of O-methyltransferases (OMTs) in plants, OMTs with high specificity for the 6-OH group in flavonoids are rare, as the reaction is biochemically unfavorable (Zhang et al., 2016).
 The absence of another species in our analysis which accumulated comparable amounts of oroxylin A and oroxyloside indicates the possible evolution of a highly regioselective OMT in S. racemosa.
 Work in sweet basil (Ocimum basilicum), a species also in the Lamiaceae family with Scutellaria, identified a methyltransferase capable of specific methylation of the 6-OH group of scutellarein (Berim et al., 2012).
-Scutellarin is a 4’-hydroxyflavone identical in structure to baicalein apart from its 4’-OH group.
-To ensure the proper orientation of its substrate, and thus its regioselectivity, the OMT uses a Thr residue to hydrogen bond with the 4’-OH group of scutellarein.
-However, as baicalein has no 4’-OH group, it would be impossible for a regioselective OMT in S. racemosa to rely on this interaction during the methylation of baicalein.
+Scutellarin is a 4´-hydroxyflavone identical in structure to baicalein apart from its 4´-OH group.
+To ensure the proper orientation of its substrate, and thus its regioselectivity, the OMT uses a Thr residue to hydrogen bond with the 4´-OH group of scutellarein.
+However, as baicalein has no 4´-OH group, it would be impossible for a regioselective OMT in S. racemosa to rely on this interaction during the methylation of baicalein.
 Research by Zhang et al. (2016) in a liverwort species (Plagiochasma appendiculatum) identified a methyltransferase that is capable of regioselective methylation of the 6-OH group in baicalein.
 As this OMT has not yet been structurally characterized, the method by which it achieves its specificity remains unknown.
 The great evolutionary distance separating S. racemosa and P. appendiculatum suggests an occurrence of convergent evolution, possibly indicating the physiological importance of oroxylin A and oroxyloside in plants.
 Future work in S. racemosa should be directed towards characterizing its biosynthesis of oroxylin A, with specific attention paid to the potential specialization of OMTs in the pathway.
 Overall, S. racemosa is a promising target for biotechnology improvement due to its relatively small genome size, and the significant bioactive effects of oroxylin A and oroxyloside.